eXist-db/github-xq/README.md

 * Submit a pull request
 * Respond to GitHub webhooks

+This code was written by Winona Salesky as part of the Srophé App, a digital humanities application developed by Syriaca.org: The Syriac Reference Portal [http://syriaca.org/] and LOGAR: Linked Open Gazetteer of the Andean Region [http://logarandes.org/] at Vanderbilt University.
+Funding was provided by The National Endowment for the Humanities, La Fondazione Internazionale Premio Balzan, the Trans-Institutional Digital Cultural Heritage Cluster at Vanderbilt University, and the Center of Digital Humanities Research at Texas A&M University.

 ## Requirements
 * eXist-db 3.x.x or higher
 * EXPath Cryptographic Module Implementation [http://expath.org/ns/crypto]